-Nutrition contributes to at least 6 of the 10 leading causes of death, yet medical education lacks training for its use in patient management.
+Nutrition contributes to at least six of the ten leading causes of death, yet medical education lacks training for its use in patient management.
 The Institute of Human Nutrition bridges the gap with the Medical Nutrition Program for Health Professionals.
 This program is specifically designed for health professionals who want to integrate nutrition into their practice.
 The program starts with one-year of blended online/on-ground coursework, which meets one weekend per month, with additional online components.
 It includes an applied, comprehensive focus on nutrition biochemistry, growth, development and aging, medical nutrition therapy, clinical nutrition, and counseling techniques.
 What you learn over the weekend, can be put into practice the following Monday.
 The courses combine didactic lectures, research discussions, and counseling exercises to enable the effective and immediate application of evidence-based nutrition guidelines, as well as an opportunity to collaborate with peers in the learning process.

 After one year, participants earn a Certification of Professional Achievement in Medical Nutrition.
 They can then opt to continue for a Masters of Science degree, which entails additional online/on-ground coursework and a guided thesis project tailored to their own area of interest.